Sex crimes case of Montreal billionaire Robert Miller put off until December | iNFOnews | Thompson-Okanagan's News Source

 The sex crimes case against Montreal billionaire Robert Miller has been put off until December.
 Quebec Superior Court is seen in Montreal, Wednesday, March 27, 2019.
 THE CANADIAN PRESS/Ryan Remiorz

-Crown attorney Myriam Corbeil said today she is ready to proceed and set a trial date, estimating the case against Miller will require about five weeks.
+In Quebec court on Tuesday, Crown attorney Myriam Corbeil told Judge Mélanie Hébert she was ready to set a trial date, estimating the case against Miller would require about five weeks.

-However, Miller's defence lawyers asked that the case be delayed as their client remains extremely ill and bedridden, adding that reviewing the evidence with him has been complicated.
+Miller's defence lawyers asked that the case be delayed as their client remains extremely ill and bedridden, adding that reviewing the evidence with him is complicated.

 This report by The Canadian Press was first published Oct.
 1, 2024.